cliftbar/roll_feathers/README.md

   - [ ] Linux
     - build from source
   - [x] Web
-    - Chromium based browsers
+    - Chromium-based browsers

 ## Install
-All installers are currently unsigned, meaning you'll have to click past various security warning to install the app.
+All installers are currently unsigned, meaning you'll have to click past various security warnings to install the app.

 ### Android
 - download apk or appbundle